Woke: United Kingdom

+The term woke is often used as a pejorative by conservative figures.
+During the run-up to the 2024 general election, the governing Conservative Party attracted criticism for attempting to create a culture war based on the woke concept.
+While promoting her book The Abuse of Power in 2023, former Conservative prime minister Theresa May declared herself to be woke, in the sense of "somebody who recognizes that discrimination takes place".

+In a survey by YouGov, 73% of Britons who used the term said they did so in a disapproving way, 11% in an approving way and 14% neither used it in an approving or disapproving way.
+Columnist Zoe Williams writes in The Guardian that public discourse around cycling has become "the perfect microcosm of the wokeness split in all its forms", with anti-cycling voices portraying cyclists as a "lunatic fringe".

 Oceania

-During the 2022 Australian federal election campaign, both Scott Morrison, then-Prime Minister and leader of the centre-right Liberal-National Coalition, and Anthony Albanese, the current Prime Minister and leader of the centre-left Labor Party, insisted they were not "woke".
-Peter Dutton, current Opposition Leader and leader of the Coalition, has also used the term several times before.
+During the 2022 Australian federal election campaign, both Scott Morrison, then-prime minister and leader of the centre-right Liberal Party, and Anthony Albanese, the subsequently elected prime minister and leader of the centre-left Australian Labor Party, insisted they were not "woke".

+Peter Dutton, former Opposition Leader and leader of the Coalition, has also used the term several times before.

 Members of minor right-wing parties, especially Pauline Hanson's One Nation and the United Australia Party, also frequently use the term.

+In the 2025 Australian federal election campaign opposition leader Dutton stated that he wanted to rid the schooling and university system of "woke" policies.